giannitedesco/giannitedesco.github.com/_posts/2020-12-23-virtio-win-yum-repo-vulnerable.md

 dnf](https://bugzilla.redhat.com/show_bug.cgi?id=1878595) that it insecurely installs code from the internet without so much as a warning message.

-# DNF does not check TLS certs if you use https!
+# DNF does not check TLS certs if you use https! (not true)
 Initially I thought that a quick workaround would be to change the repo URL to https.
 After all, `fedoraproject.org` should be trustworthy.